-Cash Segregated in Compliance With Federal Regulations - Cash of \$30,000,000 is segregated in a special reserve bank account for the exclusive benefit of customers under Rule 15c3-3 of the Securities and Exchange Commission ("SEC").
+Cash Segregated in Compliance with Federal Regulations - Cash of \$30,000,000 is segregated in a special reserve bank account for the exclusive benefit of customers under Rule 15c3-3 of the Securities and Exchange Commission ("SEC").

-Securities Owned, at Fair Value - Securities owned are recorded on a trade-date basis and are carried at fair value with changes in the fair value.
+Securities Sold, not yet Purchased at fair value - Securities sold, not yet purchased are recorded on a trade-date basis and are carried at fair value.

 Securities purchased under agreements to resell and Securities sold under agreements to repurchase - Securities purchased under agreement to resell ("reverse repurchase agreements") and Securities sold under agreements to repurchase ("repurchase agreements") are carried on the statement of financial condition at the amounts of cash paid or received (contract value), which includes accrued interest on the collateral, and are generally collateralized by US government securities.
-Where appropriate, transactions meeting the netting requirements per Accounting Standard Codification ("ASC") - Balance Sheet Offsetting 210-20-45-11 are reported on a net basis.
+Where appropriate, transactions meeting the netting requirements are reported on a net basis.
 The Company's agreements with counterparties generally contain provisions allowing for additional collateral to be obtained, or excess collateral returned, based on market valuations of such collateral.
 The Company revalues the collateral underlying its repurchase and reverse repurchase agreements on a daily basis.
 In the event the fair value of such securities falls below the related agreement to resell at contract amounts plus accrued interest, the Company will generally request additional collateral.